Stick (character)

-Stick is a character appearing in American comic books published by Marvel Comics.
+Stick, also known as Sadhan, is a character appearing in American comic books published by Marvel Comics.
 He is a blind sensei and leader of the Chaste who trained Matt Murdock and Elektra Natchios.

-Stick appeared in the 2005 film Elektra portrayed by Terence Stamp, and in the first two seasons of the streaming television series Daredevil and the miniseries The Defenders (2017), set in the Marvel Cinematic Universe (MCU), portrayed by Scott Glenn.
+Stick appeared in the 2005 film Elektra portrayed by Terence Stamp.
+Scott Glenn portrayed the character in the TV series Daredevil (2015-2016) and The Defenders (2017), set in the Marvel Cinematic Universe (MCU).

 Publication history

 Stick first appeared in Daredevil #176 and was created by Frank Miller.